SEO vs. SEM – Which is Better for Your Website?

 Taking a Closer Look at SEO (Search Engine Optimization)

-Imagine SEO as the magic wand that helps your site get noticed by search engines like Google.
+Imagine SEO services as the magic wand that helps your site get noticed by search engines like Google.
 It’s like making your site speak the language search engines love.

 So, what do they look for?